 - Local Plan Policy ST1C(ii) highlights the importance of protecting, enhancing and restoring the Borough's cultural and heritage features and their settings. - ST1D emphases the council's commitment to creating and retaining quality places. - ENV4A stresses the importance of protecting listed buildings, conservation areas and other features considered to be of historic, archaeological or cultural value. - ENV4B outlines support for heritage-led regeneration, ensuring assets are put to appropriate, viable and sustainable uses. - ENV4C aims to strengthen the distinctive character of settlements through high quality urban design and architecture that respect character and setting. - DM10 emphasises the need for high quality design and quality places.
 Part B requires design to respond to local character at multiple scales, paying attention to plot size and arrangement, massing and scale, interstitial spaces, and materials.
-Part C requires the incorporation of existing features such as landscape and vernacular style. - DM13D outlines the need, in converting non-residential buildings within settlement limits, or in subdividing large residential buildings within settlement limits, for conversion works to conserve the character of the building. - DM27A outlines support in principle for developments that "protect, conserve and where possible enhance the historic, cultural and architectural character of the borough's historic sites and their settings". - DM27C outlines the restriction in principle of development within conservation areas to that which preserves or enhances the character or appearance of the area. - DM27D highlights the necessity of avoiding disrespectful alterations, substantial demolition, adverse effects on setting or views, or changes of use that harm the conservation or economic viability of a listed building.
+Part C requires the incorporation of existing features such as landscape and vernacular style. - DM13D outlines the need, in converting non-residential buildings within settlement limits, or in subdividing large residential buildings within settlement limits, for conversion works to conserve the character of the building. - DM27A outlines support in principle for developments that "protect, conserve and where possible enhance the historic, cultural and architectural character of the borough's historic sites and their settings". - DM27C outlines the restriction in principle of development within conservation areas to that which preserves or enhances the character or appearance of the area.

-The Conservation Area Design Guide is a supplementary planning document adopted in 2017 that is a material consideration in the determination of planning applications within conservation areas.
+The Conservation Area Design Guide is a supplementary planning document adopted in 2017 that is a material consideration in the determination of planning applications within conservation areas in the legacy Copeland area.
 It is therefore applicable to this application.